jmcameron/attachments/attachments_component/admin/help/en-GB/help.rst

- * **'Public'** - Anyone visiting the website will be able to see and download attachments with 'access level' set to 'Public' if the article/parent is visibile and no other Attachments visbility settings prevent the attachments from being shown.
+ * **'Public'** - Anyone visiting the website will be able to see and download attachments with 'access level' set to 'Public' if the article/parent is visible and no other Attachments visibility settings prevent the attachments from being shown.

- * **'Registered'** - Anyone that is logged into the website will be able to see and download attachments with 'access level' set to 'Registered' if the article/parent is visibile and no other Attachments visbility settings prevent the attachments from being shown.
+ * **'Registered'** - Anyone that is logged into the website will be able to see and download attachments with 'access level' set to 'Registered' if the article/parent is visible and no other Attachments visibility settings prevent the attachments from being shown.

 The effect of other access levels depends on the groups associated with the